-A mythological creature, winged lion dates back to ancient times.
-This flying lion-like creature has origins in Heraldry, Christianity, Mesopotamian and Greek mythologies.
+A mythological creature, a winged lion dates back to ancient times.
+This flying lion-like creature has origins in Heraldry, Christianity, Mesopotamian, and Greek mythologies.

 The world of mythology has had terrifying winged creatures.
 In Greek mythology, Harpies were spirits of wind (kind of winged monsters in human form) who clasped people and made things disappear.
-And if you look back at the ancient Mesopotamian mythology, folklores and legends, you’ll find origins of a creature called ‘winged lion’.
+And if you look back at the ancient Mesopotamian mythology, folklore, and legends, you’ll find the origins of a creature called ‘winged lion’.
 Resembling a lion with bird-like wings, they are even known to have their origins in Christianity and Heraldry.

-Here you’ll become familiar with winged lion’s different mythological adaptations, its emblems and its appearances in pop culture.
+Here you’ll become familiar with winged lion’s different mythological adaptations, its emblems, and its appearances in pop culture.

-In the ancient and medieval civilizations, the winged lion is found in different forms.
+In ancient and medieval civilizations, the winged lion is found in different forms.
 Here are the different mythological adaptations for the winged lion:

 Heraldic symbol of evangelist St. Mark, the Lion of Saint Mark is a winged lion holding a Bible.
 It is the symbol of Venice and Greek Orthodox Patriarchate of Alexandria.